TemporalWiki: A Lifelong Benchmark for Training and Evaluating Ever-Evolving Language Models: TemporalWiki

 \section{TemporalWiki}

-In this section, we delve into the process of creating \textsc{TemporalWiki}, which is comprised of training corpora (\textsc{TWiki-Diffsets}) and evaluation datasets (\textsc{TWiki-Probes}) constructed by comparing the consecutive snapshots of English Wikipedia and English Wikidata, respectively (For brevity, we abbreviate them by omitting `English' throughout the paper).
-Moreover, we clarify that not all Wikipedia/Wikidata updates equate to the actual updates of the \textit{world} knowledge.
+In this section, we delve into the process of creating \textsc{TemporalWiki}, which is comprised of training corpora (\textsc{TWiki-Diffsets}) and evaluation datasets (\textsc{TWiki-Probes}) sourced from English Wikipedia and English Wikidata, respectively.
+For efficiency, \textit{English} is abbreviated when referring to English Wikipedia and English Wikidata throughout the paper.
+Moreover, we clarify that not all Wikipedia/Wikidata updates equate to actual updates of \textit{world} knowledge.
 In Section \ref{sec:train}, we first describe the process of constructing the training corpora from Wikipedia snapshots.
 Then in Section \ref{sec:eval}, we describe the process of generating the evaluation datasets from Wikidata snapshots.
-In Section \ref{sec:qual}, we describe the quality control applied to the evaluation datasets, including the alignment of instances from Wikidata with Wikipedia.
-Lastly, in Section \ref{sec:limit}, we briefly discuss the current limitations of \textsc{TemporalWiki}.
+In Section \ref{sec:qual}, we describe the quality control applied to the evaluation datasets.